Easy Shrimp Etouffee Recipe // Video

 Etouffee is much thicker than Gumbo, which is commonly served as a soup, and only uses one type of protein like shrimp or crawfish.
 Whereas, Gumbo uses a variety of different meat like chicken, sausage and seafood.

-Get the Recipe: Easy Shrimp Etouffee Recipe
+Get the Recipe: Shrimp Etouffee Recipe

 Ingredients